tushar-sharma/prep-coding/Spark/SparkQuestions.md

 ## repartition() vs coalesce()

-The repartition algorithm does a full shuffle of the data and creates equal sized partitions of data. coalesce combines existing partitions to avoid a full shuffle.
+The repartition algorithm does a full shuffle of the data and creates equal sized partitions of data.
+Change the number of partitions.

+Coalesce combines existing partitions to avoid a full shuffle.
+Merge partitions.

 ## Groupbykey vs Reducebykey